programming-notes/sinatra-datetime-challenge/README.md

 # Working with Dates and Times

 ## Summary
 Working with dates and times can be tricky—particularly when we have to rely on user input.
 Why would that be tricky?
 Think about entering a date in a form field.
-How many formats could the same date take?
-"April 15, 1980", "15/04/1980", "4-15-80", etc.  Now imagine entering a date and time together.
-How many different forms could that take?
-"04-15-1980 2:00 PM", "April 15, 1980 14:00", etc.
+How many formats could the same date take?  `April 15, 1980`, `15/04/1980`, `4-15-80`, etc.  Now imagine entering a date and time together.
+How many different forms could that take?  `04-15-1980 2:00 PM`, `April 15, 1980 14:00`, etc.

 There are tons of ways that humans represent dates.
-Unfortunately, Ruby doesn't understand all of them.
+Unfortunately, Ruby doesn't understand [all of them][xkcd 8601].
 We're going to look at representations of dates and times that Ruby understands and explore some options for getting user input for dates in one of these forms.

 ## Releases
 ### Release 0:  String Formats that Ruby Can Parse
 We've been supplied with a CRUD app with one resource: an `Event` model with a `datetime` attribute named `starts_at`.
 Users will create events by submitting a form, so we'll be working with dates and times entered by users.
 This means that the dates and times that users enter must be formatted in a way that Ruby can parse.

 So, in what format must a string be for Ruby to parse it to a date and time?
-One format is *[ISO 8601][]*, an international standard for representing dates and times.
-There's also *JIS X 0301*, *RFC 2822*, *RFC 3339*, etc.  In other words, probably nothing that our users will enter on their own.
+One format is *[ISO 8601][]*, an international standard for representing dates and times and a probably a safe bet when we need to format a date as a string.
+But, Ruby will also parse *JIS X 0301*, *RFC 2822*, *RFC 3339*, etc.  In other words, probably nothing that our users will enter on their own.

 We won't create an exhaustive list, but let's explore a few formats to see how Ruby handles them.
 Open the `rake console` and try to assign an event a starting date and time using each of the strings in Table 1.
 Some will parse correctly and some won't.
 See Figure 1 for a couple examples; notice that when a string doesn't parse properly, the attribute's value is set to `nil`.
 Guess which formats will work before using them.
 What happens if the string leaves out elements like the time zone, seconds, etc.?